 Hornets - Hornets are social wasps that are closely related to yellow jackets, though larger and typically with a white face.
 They build colonies in paper nests once per year that are usually found in shrubs and trees.
 About 20 species of hornet are found throughout Asia, Europe, Africa and North America.

-Lifecycle and Diet: Only the queen hornet survives through the winter, and she can live up to 5 years.
+Lifecycle and Diet: Only the queen hornet survives through the winter, and she can live up to five years.
 Workers and drones live only one to four months.
 Hornets are scavengers who feed on other insects, fruit and discarded food.

 Yellow Jackets - Yellow jackets are small, black and yellow social wasps that build large colonies near homes.
 They are aggressive attackers and can sting multiple times without dying.
 Yellow jacket nests are typically located in the ground and may contain as many as 3,000 wasps.
 They shouldn't be disturbed by anyone but a professional.
 Yellow jackets are often mistaken for bees due to their coloring, but they are shinier than bees with no body hair.